 top of page

-CLLD (Community-Led Local Development) gives local communities the power to tackle their own local challenges.
+CLLD (Community-Led Local Development) gives rural communities the power to tackle their own local challenges, responding to the needs of their local area and supporting positive change.
 By building knowledge and skills, supporting new ideas and encouraging cooperation, CLLD helps to create viable and resilient communities.

 Important Dates

-Applications open 8 April 2025.
-Applications must be received no later than 30 May at 4.00pm.
+Applications must be received no later than MIDDAY on 27 April 2026.

-We invite applications of up to £10,000 maximum, to operate community-led local projects aimed at achieving the following themes and outcomes:
+We invite applications of up to £10,000 maximum, to operate community-led local projects aimed at achieving one or more of the following outcomes:

 Themes